jeka-dev/jeka/docs/faq.md

 import org.eclipse.jdt.internal.compiler.tool.EclipseCompiler;

 @JkDep("org.eclipse.jdt.core.compiler:ecj:4.6.1")
-public class Build extends JkBean {
+public class Build extends KBean {

     ...
     project.compilerToolChain.setCompileTool(new EclipseCompiler());
 }
 ```

-### How can I sync Eclipse/Intellij without using ProjectKBean ?
+### How can I sync Eclipse/IntelliJ without using `ProjectKBean`?

-`ProjectKBean` KBean provides IDE sync out-of-the-box but you may prefer to not use it.
+`ProjectKBean` and `BaseKBean` provide IDE synchronization out-of-the-box, but you may prefer not to use them.

-Just let your KBean implements `JkJavaIdeSupport` and implement the unique method that is
-proving info necessary to generate IDE metadata file.
+If you use a different structure to build your project, simply let your `KBean` implement `JkJavaIdeSupport` and implement the required method to provide the information necessary to generate IDE metadata files.

-Then, for sync, just execute `jeka intellij: iml` as usual.
+For synchronization, just execute `jeka intellij:iml` as usual.